-January 17 - Africana Research Center celebrates its opening with a reception at the HUB-Robeson Center.
-Created primarily as a result of "The Village" 2001 student protests, the center's mission is to promote research and scholarship that will advance the historical and contemporary understanding and enhancement of the lives of people across the African Diaspora.
+January 17 - The Africana Research Center celebrates its opening with a reception at the HUB-Robeson Center.
+Created primarily because of "The Village" 2001 student protests, the center's mission is to promote research and scholarship that will advance the historical and contemporary understanding and enhancement of the lives of people across the African Diaspora.
 In addition, the center promotes an enabling environment where cultural production and discourse on diversity are nurtured to advance the research, teaching, and outreach mission of Penn State University.

-September - 3741 (4.51%) African American students are enrolled at Penn State.
+September - 3,741 (4.51%) African American students are enrolled at Penn State.

-September - 147 (3% of total) members of the faculty at Penn State are African American.
+September - 147 (3% of total) faculty members at Penn State are African American.

-2003 - The African American Alumni Organization Scholarship is established in with initial contributions as an endowed scholarship.
-A major push by the 2008 and 2010 Black Alumni Reunions broadened the support
+2003 - The African American Alumni Organization Scholarship is established with initial contributions as an endowed scholarship.
+A major push by the 2008 and 2010 Black Alumni Reunions broadened the support.

 January 25 - Carly Hughes is crowned "Miss Penn State," becoming only the second African American to hold that title.
+Hughes would go on to have a successful career on Broadway, and later as a regular on the ABC television show, "American Housewife" (2016 - 2020).